VipassanaTech/tipitaka-xml/README.md

-# tipitaka-xml
-tipitaka.org public xml files
+# Tipitaka.org public xml files

 These files are made freely available for non-commericial use.
 Please attribute Vipassana Research Institute when incorporating these files into your projects.